abhishekpanda0620/devsecops-platform-template/README.md

 ---

-*Built with ❤️ by the DevSecOps community*
+*Built with ❤️ for the DevSecOps community*